ncatlab/nlab-content/pages/0/0/6/9/19600/content.md

 > ... when we talk of divers spaces, we mean only parts of one and the same space.

-In the essay under consideration Russell proposes an alternative version of Kants argument that continues the notion of a space, a "form of externality", that is given a priori.
+In the essay under consideration Russell proposes an alternative version of Kants argument that continues the idea of a space given a priori, but only as a "form of externality" and not a concrete perception of a space.
 About this space three properties can be deduced a priori (constant [[curvature]], [[finite number|finite]] [[dimension|dimensionality]], and existence of straight [[lines]]).
 At the end of his essay Russel recapulates:

 > ...